Phase 4 Of The MCU Will Be Announced After ‘Spider-Man: Far From Home’

 — Screen Rant (@screenrant) February 23, 2019

-Back in 2014, the MCU announced its mega plan for Phase 3 which kicked off in May of 2016 with Captain America: Civil War.
-The studio ended up canceling some of the films in their lineup like The Inhumans, and also did some structural changes like with Infinity War which originally was going to be Part 1 and Part 2 before it was split into two very different films.
-The huge announcement nearly two years before its release was rather ambitious and the changes they had to make are likely the reason they put the brakes on any Phase 4 news.
+Back in 2014, the Marvel Studios announced its mega plan for Phase 3 which kicked off in May of 2016 with Captain America: Civil War.
+The studio ended up canceling some of the films in their lineup, like The Inhumans, and also did some structural changes, like with Infinity War, which originally was going to be Part 1 and Part 2 before it was split into two very different films.
+The huge announcement nearly two years before its release was rather ambitious, and the changes they had to make are likely the reason they put the brakes on any Phase 4 news.

 Come On, the MCU’s Phase 4 HAS to Be Building to a Secret Invasionhttps://t.co/Cmc0vvUTwo pic.twitter.com/SX3rL54b6y